PracHub

 Online assessment or initial technical screen

-This round commonly runs 45 to 90 minutes and may be a proctored assessment or a live technical screen.
-It typically tests Python, SQL, practical analytics, and core statistics or ML fundamentals rather than software-engineering algorithms.
-You may be asked to write SQL, solve simple timed coding tasks, define metrics, or reason through what data you would use to answer a product question.
+An early technical filter that may be a proctored assessment or a live screen.
+It typically covers Python, SQL, practical analytics, and core statistics or ML fundamentals rather than software-engineering algorithms.
+You might write SQL, solve short timed tasks, define metrics, or reason through what data you'd use to answer a product question.

 Technical interview

-The technical interview is usually a 45 to 60 minute one-on-one conversation.
-This round goes deeper on modeling, statistical reasoning, product analytics, probability, experimentation, and your ability to explain why one approach is better than another.
-You should be ready for ML follow-ups, retention or churn framing, SQL follow-ups, and questions about how you deployed or evaluated a model in practice.
+A one-on-one conversation that goes deeper on modeling, statistical reasoning, product analytics, probability, and experimentation - and on your ability to explain why one approach beats another.
+Be ready for ML follow-ups, retention/churn framing, SQL follow-ups, and questions about how you deployed or evaluated a model in practice.

-Many teams include a case-based step that can take anywhere from about an hour to a few days, depending on format.
-You may be asked to analyze a dataset, solve a classification or business problem, design features, recommend metrics, or structure an experiment under ambiguity.
-This round carries a lot of weight because it shows whether you can handle an end-to-end data science workflow, rather than isolated technical questions.
+Many teams include a case-based step.
+You may analyze a dataset, tackle a classification or business problem, design features, recommend metrics, or structure an experiment under ambiguity.
+This round carries weight because it shows whether you can run an end-to-end data science workflow, not just answer isolated technical questions.

 Presentation, craft demo, or panel

-This is one of the most distinctive parts of the Intuit process and usually lasts 45 to 90 minutes.
-You’ll present a solution, prior project, or case analysis to a panel and then defend your metrics, modeling choices, assumptions, edge cases, and business recommendations.
-Interviewers look closely at stakeholder communication, technical judgment, and whether you can translate analysis into action.
+One of the most distinctive parts of the Intuit process.
+You present a solution, prior project, or case analysis to a panel and then defend your metrics, modeling choices, assumptions, edge cases, and business recommendations.
+Interviewers focus on stakeholder communication, technical judgment, and whether you can translate analysis into action.

 Hiring manager or behavioral closeout

-The closing round is generally 30 to 60 minutes and is often led by a hiring manager or a final interviewer panel.
-This round focuses on values fit, collaboration, customer focus, ownership, and decision-making under ambiguity.
+A closing round, often led by a hiring manager, centered on values fit, collaboration, customer focus, ownership, and decision-making under ambiguity.
 Expect behavioral questions about influencing product decisions, handling stakeholder conflict, balancing speed with rigor, and delivering customer impact with integrity.

 What they test